hagege/child_themes/circles-wp/readme.txt

 = 0.7.4 =
 * Released: October 2, 2024
 * Add: New Style haurand variation 2 (with changed style for buttons)
-* Tweak: Register pattern categories Circles in function.php
+* Tweak: Register pattern categories Circles WP in function.php
 * Add: Fluid to fontsizes

 = 0.7.3 =